 A pre-existing is any medical condition for which medical advice, diagnosis, care or treatment was recommended or received before applying for a travel insurance policy.
 Some conditions we'll need to know if they have ever been present, whilst some within a certain time period.

 Medical expenses abroad and repatriation can be very expensive.
-Having travel insurance that includes cover for existing medical conditions is the best way to ensure your protected from financial loss in the event of having to cancel the holiday or receive emergency medical treatment abroad.
+Having travel insurance that includes cover for existing medical conditions is the best way to ensure you are protected from financial loss in the event of having to cancel the holiday or receive emergency medical treatment abroad.

 Yes.
 It’s important to declare any past or present medical conditions.
 Failing to do so could invalidate your travel insurance policy and you may not be covered in the event of a claim.

 Travel insurance policies exclude cover for medical conditions where treatment or surgery is pending.
-In order to obtain full cover, its best to apply for travel insurance once the procedure is complete and the doctor has signed you off.
+To obtain full cover, it is best to apply for travel insurance once the procedure is complete and the doctor has signed you off.

-No, unfortuantely we're unable to provide a quote if you are suffering from an undiagnosed medical condition.
-As soon as you have been diagnosed you can visit us and get a quite.
+No, unfortunately, we're unable to provide a quote if you are suffering from an undiagnosed medical condition.
+As soon as you have been diagnosed you can visit us and get a quote.

 No. Should a close family relative become unwell due to an existing medical condition, causing you to cancel or cut your holiday short, you will not be able to claim.
 Travel insurance for pre-existing medical conditions applies only to the travellers insured on the policy.

 Yes.
-Any changes to your health or medication that occurs before your departure needs to be declared to your insurer.
+Any changes to your health or medication that occurs before your departure need to be declared to your insurer.